Xylocaine Duo-Trach Kit Side Effects

 Generic Name: lidocaine

-Note: This page contains side effects data for the generic drug lidocaine.
-It is possible that some of the dosage forms included below may not apply to the brand name Xylocaine Duo-Trach Kit.
+Note: This document contains side effect information about lidocaine.
+Some of the dosage forms listed on this page may not apply to the brand name Xylocaine Duo-Trach Kit.

 For the Consumer

 Along with its needed effects, lidocaine (the active ingredient contained in Xylocaine Duo-Trach Kit) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor or nurse immediately if any of the following side effects occur while taking lidocaine:More common